Dateline: Lodz, Poland

 Liberty VPS also has no US staff, which is a requirement in my book.
 The owner there said he has yet to receive any notices from a foreign government, but would work with any effected customer to “find a solution.”
 It’s not the anarchist solution of my favorite web host, but it’s better than your average US host which won’t flinch at supplying your local government anything it wants.

 My Favorite Offshore Web Host for Business

 If you’re running a serious business and can’t afford to mess around, EuroVPS is a great option.
 Like Orange, they’re not exactly cheap, but you get what you pay for.

 EuroVPS servers are located in the Netherlands.
 While I prefer Iceland, or even Norway, for server hosting, the reality is that the Netherlands is the most popular jurisdiction for server hosting.
 That’s why there are so many web hosts simply reselling hosting services that use other companies’ data centers.

-EuroVPS, however, runs it own infrastructure.
-They use things like premium bandwidth to make your websites run really fast.
+EuroVPS, however, runs its own infrastructure.
+They use premium bandwidth to make your websites run really fast.
 They’re about more than just privacy; they offer really solid services, too.
 Unlike some VPS companies, they’re more than happy to answer support tickets (usually within a matter of minutes) and are willing to get in and actually help you.